Nur Khan: Governor of West Pakistan (1969–1970)

-1970s
+1970s and 1980s

-Initially, after retiring as the Governor, Nur Khan joined the Council Muslim League in 1970.
+Nur Khan joined the Council Muslim League in 1970.
 Throughout this period, Zulfikar Ali Bhutto criticised Asghar Khan and leaders of the Council Muslim League including Nur Khan for supporting Sheikh Mujibur Rahman.

 On 5 October 1970 in Lahore, Nur Khan accused Zulfikar Ali Bhutto of conspiring with certain bureaucratic elements within General Yahya Khan's government who sought to maintain dictatorial rule.
-He suggested that Bhutto was trying to seize power through backdoor dealings with the Pakistan Army's support.
+He suggested that Bhutto was trying to seize power through backdoor dealings with support from the Pakistan Army.

 Following the 1970 Pakistani general election, Asghar Khan and Nur Khan called for the transfer of power to Sheikh Mujibur Rahman and his Awami League, who had secured the majority.

-1980s

 Nur Khan ran as an independent candidate in the 1985 Pakistani general election and was elected as a member of the 7th National Assembly from NA-43 (Attock-III) after receiving 69,828 votes.

 In 1987, he joined the Pakistan Peoples Party (PPP) and contested from Constituency NA-44 in the 1988 Pakistani general election.
 Khan received 60,962 votes and lost to Islami Jamhoori Ittehad (IJI) candidate Sardar Mansoor Hayyat Khan Tamman who received 75,928 votes.
 He conceded his defeat and retired from politics soon after.